ajkim19/m2-0425-code-solutions/express-get/express-get-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the purpose of the HTTP `GET` method?
+### 1. What is the purpose of the HTTP `GET` method?

+- It is used for retrieving and returning data.

-- What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies?
+### 2. What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies?

+- `application/json; charset=utf-8`

 ## Notes